-The Technology Fee is collected for the purpose of funding technology costs within SBMI.
-The Technology Fee will be assessed to all students at \$200 every semester to cover the expenses associated with the software, hardware, programming, maintenance fees and technical support used by students.
-The fee will support SBMI's goal to be the best publicly supported biomedical informatics school in the US by conducting the highest quality programs in education, biomedical informatics applications and research.
-The fee will also allow SBMI to use the most current technology to train students and help attract the best and brightest students to our quality graduate programs.
+The Technology Fee is collected for the purpose of funding technology costs within McWilliams School of Biomedical Informatics.
+The Technology Fee will be assessed to all students at \$225 every semester to cover the expenses associated with the software, hardware, programming, maintenance fees and technical support used by students.
+The fee will support the school's goal to be the best publicly supported biomedical informatics school in the US by conducting the highest quality programs in education, biomedical informatics applications and research.
+The fee will also enable McWilliams School of Biomedical Informatics to use the most current technology to train students and help attract the best and brightest students to our quality graduate programs.